isglobal-brge/EGA_DataSHIELD_workshop/README.md

-# EGA federated data analysis using DataSHIELD + Opal infrastructure Worksop
+# EGA federated data analysis using DataSHIELD + Opal infrastructure Workskop

 The tutorial can be found here: